-New research from Avalere finds that under the American Health Care Act (AHCA), low-income individuals who purchase insurance on an exchange would lose access to cost sharing subsidies that help make accessing healthcare affordable.
-Currently, these cost sharing reduction (CSR) subsidies reduce deductibles by up to 93 percent and maximum out-of-pockets (MOOPs) by up to 85 percent.
-The AHCA, as approved by the House, repeals CSR subsidies that reduce out-of-pocket costs for low-income consumers earning less than 250 percent of poverty ($29,700 for an individual).
-Approximately 5.9 million individuals (56 percent) who purchase coverage on the exchange receive some form of CSRs.
+New research from Avalere finds that under the American Health Care Act (AHCA), low-income individuals who purchase insurance on an exchange would lose access to cost-sharing subsidies that help make accessing healthcare affordable.
+Currently, these cost-sharing reduction (CSR) subsidies reduce deductibles by up to 93% and maximum out-of-pockets (MOOPs) by up to 85%.
+The AHCA, as approved by the House, repeals CSR subsidies that reduce out-of-pocket costs for low-income consumers earning less than 250% of poverty ($29,700 for an individual).
+Approximately 5.9 million individuals (56%) who purchase coverage on the exchange receive some form of CSRs.

-The Affordable Care Act (ACA) included CSRs to lower cost sharing, including deductibles and maximum out-of-pocket limits or MOOPs (the maximum an individual can pay out-of-pocket for the year).
+The Affordable Care Act (ACA) included CSRs to lower cost sharing, including deductibles and MOOPs (the maximum an individual can pay out of pocket for the year).
 CSRs are available at differing levels of generosity depending on an individual’s income.
 For example, individuals earning between $12,000 and $18,000 a year (100% to 150% of the FPL) who receive the most generous CSRs had their deductibles reduced from $3,703 to $243 on average and their MOOPs lowered from $6,528 to $978 in 2017.

 “Eliminating the CSRs could lead to significantly higher costs for a large number of low-income individuals,” said Caroline Pearson, senior vice president at Avalere.
 “Even if people can pay their monthly premiums, the out-of-pocket costs or other restrictions on benefits may render the coverage unaffordable.”